 - You get to choose a healthy cooking method.

 Maybe it will get to a time when we will finally get over this junk food addiction.

 One, two, three times and you suddenly cannot stop eating foods without the company of soda, you suddenly can not go a day without a plate of chips.

-This is undoubtedly a bad addiction and when we are going into obesity, and overweight we are definitely inviting too many health problems as we know that junk foods are never heart-friendly because of the too much fat, sodium, and sugar added to them.
+This is undoubtedly a bad addiction and when we are going into obesity, and overweight we are having too many health problems as we know that junk foods are never heart-friendly because of the too much fat, sodium, and sugar added to them.

 What if you stopped buying these junk foods often, how much money will you save?
 A lot, in addition

 - Junk foods are a health problem in waiting.